1Abinjohn/1Abinjohn/README.md

 ## Objective

 My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+I am also interested in Vulnerability Assessment and Penetration Testing (VAPT), as it complements my desire to understand and address security vulnerabilities proactively.

 ## Skills